 Double & Closet Single Rooms

-This rate includes water, sewer, garbage, electricity and natural gas.
-Items like internet service, furnishings or a washer and dryer in the house are not included.
-Rental house residents may use washer and dryers located in the residence halls with permission of a Residence Life staff member.
+This rate includes water, sewer, garbage, electricity, and natural gas.
+Items like internet service, furnishings, or a washer and dryer in the house are not included.
+Rental house residents may use washer and dryers located in the residence halls with the permission of a Residence Life staff member.

 Hall Improvement Fee

-Freshmen and sophomores living on campus are required to purchase Plan A, Plan B, Plan C or Plan D each term.
-Juniors, seniors and students living off campus may choose instead to purchase the Commuter Plan.
+First-semester freshmen living on campus are required to purchase A, B, or C. Freshmen in their second semester and students living on campus in their second year are required to purchase Plan A, Plan B, Plan C, or Plan D. Students in their third and fourth year, and students living off-campus may choose instead to purchase the Commuter Plan.

-Students may add Coyote Cash onto their meal plan or upgrade to a larger meal plan at any point in the year.
-Meal Plans A, B, C and D can only be downgraded during the first week of Fall term.
-If a student wishes to change their meal plan after the first week, or is approved by the Non-Academic Petition Committee to change their meal plan after the first week, that change will not take effect until the following term.
+Meal Plans can be changed during the first week of the Fall term and Spring term only.
+If a student wishes to change their meal plan after the first week or is approved by the Non-Academic Petition Committee to change their meal plan after the first week, that change will not take effect until the following term.

 - Meal Plan A is for students who plan on eating most of their daily meals in Simplot Cafe.
 This plan allows 19 meals per week and includes $50 Coyote Cash each term.